Synchronized coherent charge oscillations in coupled double quantum dots: Synchronized Oscillations

 \subsection{Frequency locking}

-In Fig.~\ref{fig:3}a-b, we gradually increase the Coulomb interaction $U$ between the DQDs and show the Fourier-transformed waiting-time distribution $\hat{w}_\text{T/B}(\omega)$ in (a) for the top DQD (blue) and in (b) for the bottom DQD (green) for various interaction strengths $U$.
+In Fig.~\ref{fig:3}a-b, we gradually increase the Coulomb interaction $U$ between the DQDs and show the Fourier-transformed waiting-time distribution $\hat{w}_\text{T/B}(\omega)$ in (a) for the top DQD (blue) and in (b) for the bottom DQD (green).
 Besides the stochastic background, we see a clear blue (green) colored signature at finite frequencies $\omega>0$ originating from the coherent charge oscillations in the top (bottom) DQD.
-In Fig.~\ref{fig:3}a, the oscillations in the top DQD start at a frequency of $\omega\approx 2\,\Gamma$ for $U=0\,\Gamma$.
+In Fig.~\ref{fig:3}a, the oscillations in the top DQD start at a frequency of $\omega=\omega_\text{T}\approx 2\,\Gamma$ for $U=0\,\Gamma$.
 Then, the frequency shifts to smaller values with increasing Coulomb interaction $U$.
-In contrast, in the bottom DQD (see Fig.~\ref{fig:3}b) the oscillations start at a frequency of $\omega\approx 3\,\Gamma$ for $U=0\,\Gamma$ until the peak vanishes for interactions around $U\sim 2\,\Gamma$.
-After a transition region $\Gamma \lesssim U \lesssim 2\,\Gamma$, the oscillations of the bottom DQD, then, assume exactly the same frequency as in the top DQD.
-We find that the common frequency can be approximated for large interactions by
+In contrast, the oscillations in the bottom DQD (see Fig.~\ref{fig:3}b) start at a frequency of about $\omega=\omega_\text{B} \approx 3\,\Gamma$ for $U=0\,\Gamma$.
+However, the peak gradually disappears and a new one is created as the interaction $U$ increases.
+This new peak describes coherent charge oscillations in the bottom DQD where the frequency is exactly the same as in the top DQD.
+We find (see Sec.~\ref{sec:frequencies}) that the common frequency can be approximated for strong interactions by

-Hence, as the interaction $U$ increases, the synchronized oscillations gradually slow down until they finally disappear into the stochastic background.
+Hence, as the interaction $U$ increases, the synchronized oscillations gradually slow down until they finally disappear in the stochastic background.
+Note that in the transition region from independent to collective charge oscillations (around $U\sim eV/2$), some single-electron excitation energies $\Delta E\approx U$ of the system become resonant with the electrochemical potential $\mu_\text{L}=eV/2$, so that the condition of sequential electron tunneling is violated at low temperatures $k_\text{B} T<\Gamma$.
+Therefore, the detailed features in the transition region visible in Fig.~\ref{fig:3}b should be taken with a grain of salt.